ChristopherDrum/status-line-classics/amfv/docs/README.md

 # A Mind Forever Voyaging

+## About This Modification
+There are four main areas affected by these changes:
+1. The "library mode" interface
+2. The ink-blot psych test
+3. Formatting of tables, quotations, and signs
+4. Location names use a special value for the status line

+### Library mode
+Of the above, the "library mode" alterations represent the most significant potential change to up-stream code.
+Everything else is relatively straightforward, but this one required a slightly more fundamental code change in how the file system is presented and navigated.

+In the original code, library mode lays out the file/folder structure into three columns with pre-defined columnar character x-positions for the cursor to print at.
+In this modification, I have switched behavior to only show one column at a time, with an indicator of "page x of y" when navigating a long list of files.

+The basic logic for this keeps all navigation code as-is but targets the display code specifically.
+I check for the column of the currently selected item in the list (which comes from a fixed list of values, native to the original code).
+The x-position of the cursor comes from a table, and if the x-position changes from previous selection to the new selection, this triggers a redraw of the file list.

+Then, when drawing the file list we use a fixed x-position for the cursor, only incrementing the y-value.
+As the file list is processed, we draw the file name if and only if its columnar inset matches the inset of the currently selected item.
+In this way we can apply only the lightest touch to the code but gain pagination for the file navigation.

+### Status line truncations
+To prevent the name of a location from over-printing the date field in the status line it is necessary to keep a "status line specific" location name for printing there.
+We need to keep the original `DESC` intact as it is used in the main body of the gameplay text at various times.
+This suggests a possible unified approach to all modifications for all Infocom games, that of a "super terse description" for use in areas where screen real-estate is tight.

 ## The Game

 A Mind Forever Voyaging is a 1985 interactive fiction game written by Steve Meretzky and published by Infocom.